Trust-Machines/BNS-V2/README.md

 Next, the mint process is vastly more customizable in a managed namespace.
 At a high-level, managed namespaces have access to the same two paths for name registration: 2 steps / mng-name-preorder + mng-name-register, or a single step / fast-claim.
 Managed contracts **must** have access to one or both of these functions to successfully mint names in a namespace; additionally, the mint process can be customized to a high degree to allow for: free mints, token-gated mints, variable pricing, sip-10 token support, etc...

 Lastly, the ability to allow for the managed namespace contract *itself* to transfer any name is a critical decision.
 It's almost guranteed that you **don't** want to allow this, as it would allow the contract to transfer any name to any principal; however, there are some use-cases where much more granular control is required.

+## Zonefiles
+### Overview
+Zonefiles also look significantly different in this upgrade.
+These changes can summarized in two ways:
+1. Zonesfiles, or links to zonefiles, now live on-chain
+2. Zonefiles are now decoupled from the BNS-v2 contract Zonefiles now live-onchain & in their own contract.
+This contract is fairly limited with a single map & only three functions: resolve-name, update-zonefile & revoke-name.

+### Considerations

 ## Contributing
 We welcome and encourage contributions to the BNS-V2 project!
 If you’re interested in contributing to the BNS-V2 contract before its deployment to mainnet, please open an issue to allow the team to review your proposed changes or additions.